exusc/datahub/README.md

 - implementation of actions within data container (add are with existing scopes, add scope, ...)

 Next Stories
+- Selection of a single scope -> same behavior than UI
+- Improve Scope Selection *-Handling , Lost-Scope-Handling
 - Multi-Language-Support
 - Dasboard
 - Migration of DATA-Hub-Objects to different Environments